Thursday, January 13, 2022

 I woke up REALLY cranky today.

-I needed a nap, I needed a cookie, I needed a mommy to make my breakfast appear in front of me.
+I needed a nap, I needed a cookie, I needed breakfast to appear in front of me.

 Like they did on most days this week, the words irritable and annoyed popped into my head.

 And I am NOT NOT NOT making that my focus.
-I mean, sure, I could consider how irritable I am ALL.
-THE.
-TIME.
-And reflect on why that is and what to do instead.
+I mean, sure, I could consider how irritable I am and reflect on why that is and what to do instead.

 But I already know.
 I’ve been with myself my whole life.
-I come from a family of easily irritated people and I’ve worked pretty hard through my adult life to not be that person who complains about EEEEEEverything.
+I come from a family of easily irritated people and I’ve worked pretty hard through my adult life to not be that person.

 Some might say I have a ways to go, but hey.
 We’re all a work in progress, right?